panospd/CoPilot.Workshop/README.md

 1. Visual Studio

 ## 2. Copilot Basics
-1. Inline Prompts
+1. Inline Prompts (Product domain assertions)
-1. Copilot Chat
+1. Copilot Chat (add tests)
 1. When to use each
 1. Built in commands
 1. Meaning of context in Github copilot